MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/limitations.md

 **Issue** - You cannot update the values for environment variables from within the solution because the solution is **Managed**.

-**Resoluton:** - Use the following steps to update environment variables.
+**Resolution:** - Use the following steps to update environment variables.

 1. Go to [Power Automate](https://flow.microsoft.com/).
 1. On the left pane, select **Solutions**.